๐ŸŸ๏ธAncient Rome

 Plebeians

-• Created the Tribune of the Plebs (494 BCE), an office with sacred protection and veto power (intercessio) over patrician-dominated institutions
+• Created the Tribune of the Plebs (494 BCE), an office whose holders were considered sacrosanct and wielded veto power (intercessio) over patrician-dominated institutions.

-• Won the right to hold all offices by 287 BCE, demonstrating that Roman social boundaries could shift through organized political pressure
+• Won the right to hold all major offices by 287 BCE with the Lex Hortensia, which also made resolutions of the plebeian assembly binding on all citizens.
+This demonstrates that Roman social boundaries could shift through organized political pressure.

-Compare: Patricians vs. Plebeians—both were freeborn citizens with legal rights, but patricians held hereditary privileges while plebeians had to fight for representation.
-If an FRQ asks about political reform in Rome, the plebeian struggle is your best example of internal class conflict driving institutional change.
+Compare: Patricians vs. Plebeians: both were freeborn citizens with legal rights, but patricians held hereditary privileges while plebeians had to fight for representation.
+If a question asks about political reform in Rome, the plebeian struggle is your best example of internal class conflict driving institutional change.

 Wealth-Based Status: The Rise of Economic Power